JohnBroberg/H1B_Hub/README_template.md

 * Understanding Our H-1B Employer Data Hub<br/>
 https://www.uscis.gov/tools/reports-and-studies/h-1b-employer-data-hub/understanding-our-h-1b-employer-data-hub

+  Excerpts:

   "Data entry and petitioner errors may result in a missing and/or erroneous employer name, tax ID, state, city, or ZIP code in our electronic systems."

   "We anticipate updating the H-1B Employer Data Hub quarterly and providing downloadable data files.
 For example, data for the first quarter (October-December) of a fiscal year will be provided in April of the fiscal year."

   "NAICS code 99 means the industry is unknown.
 Any petition that had a blank code was assigned as 99 as well."

 * Form I-129 PDF